rohitsureshsutar2000/Project-product/README.md

 # Project-product
-You can check code but their is connection problem project is incompelete, i got some error
+You can check code is ready but their is only connection problem